-- Actively liaising with parents to support their children's learning and supporting continued development of the first language where possible. - Promoting academic achievement by grouping EAL pupils according to cognitive level rather than English language level. - Giving pupils access to the curriculum as quickly as possible. - Giving pupils access to all areas of school life as quickly as possible. - Providing pupils with opportunities to carry out activities alongside good models of English. - Developing an understanding of, and valuing, pupils' home languages in order to facilitate concept development in tandem with their acquisition of English. - Identifying language outcomes for all curriculum areas and include in planning and ensure that language and literacy are taught within the context of all subjects. - Providing pupils with access to resources which are age appropriate, at an appropriate language level and are linguistically and culturally appropriate. - Providing additional in-class and withdrawal support for groups of pupils according to their individual needs which may include pre-teaching topic/subject specific vocabulary. - Using visual and auditory resources to support pupils' access to the curriculum. - Assessing pupils with EAL to establish their needs and evaluating their progress relative to their non-EAL peers. - Liaising with the SENDCo to identify EAL pupils who may have SEND. - Being aware that an EAL pupil's social language may be much more advanced than their academic language. - Celebrating other cultures and multilingual skills. - Seeking first language assessment where possible to ensure the accurate identification of SEND. - Monitoring the results of internal assessments and setting targets to address underachievement.
+- Actively liaising with parents to support their children's learning and supporting continued development of the first language where possible. - Promoting academic achievement by setting work for EAL pupils according to their cognitive ability rather than English language proficiency. - Giving pupils access to the curriculum as quickly as possible. - Giving pupils access to all areas of school life as quickly as possible. - Providing pupils with opportunities to carry out activities alongside good models of English. - Developing an understanding of, and valuing, pupils' home languages to facilitate concept development in tandem with their acquisition of English.
+This includes providing opportunities for pupils to hear and use greetings in their first language. - Identifying language outcomes for all curriculum areas and include these in planning to ensure that language and literacy are taught within the context of all subjects. - Providing pupils with access to resources which are age appropriate, at an appropriate language level and are linguistically and culturally appropriate.
+This may include word banks that contain topic-specific vocabulary in English and their first language. - Providing additional in-class and/or targeted support for groups of pupils according to their individual needs which may include pre-teaching topic/subject specific vocabulary. - Using visual and auditory resources to support pupils' access to the curriculum.
+This may include, but is not limited to, Widgit symbols and text-to-speech software. - Assessing pupils with EAL to establish their needs and evaluating their progress relative to their non-EAL peers. - Liaising with the SENDCo to identify EAL pupils who may have SEND. - Being aware that an EAL pupil's social language may be much more advanced than their academic language. - Celebrating other cultures and multilingual skills through whole school events.